Hannah Jeter: Personal life

 Jeter has played tennis since she was eight years old and was a champion on the Caribbean National tennis team and played on the Caribbean Tennis Circuit.
 She is the niece of sportscaster Glenn Davis.

 In early November 2015, former New York Yankees shortstop Derek Jeter confirmed earlier reports that he and Hannah were engaged.
 The two married on July 9, 2016, in Napa Valley.
 They have three daughters, born in August 2017, January 2019, and December 2021, and a son born in May 2023.
-Local New York media have referred to their four children as "The Jeter Grand Slam."

 Jeter experienced high-risk pregnancies with her first two children, which resulted in an emergency hysterectomy after the birth of her second child.
 She used intermittent fasting as a weight loss method after the birth of her children.